Effective Clinical Data Management Solutions

 The Society for Clinical Data Management (SCDM) published the Good Clinical Data Management Practices (GCDMP) guidelines, consisting of 20 chapters that outline minimum standards and best practices for CDM processes.
 These instructions serve as a valuable resource for maintaining high-quality data management practices.

-The CDM roles in Clinical Trials
+The CDM Roles in Clinical Trials

 All key aspects and activities of Clinical Data Management involves the efficient and accurate handling of the information extracted from practical studies.
 The CDM process consists of:

-Data collection
+Data Collection

-CRF tracking
+CRF Tracking

-Data Entry and Validation
+Data Entry & Validation

 Database Designing